kaaaaaaaaaaarl/CyberShock/README.md

 - **5**- end of long press arrow
 - **666**- end of long press spacebar
 > **Important note** if any spacebar value is used once in a beat(for example 6040, 6020, or 6141) it will be ignored.
 Only if all rows are filed up with spacebar commands will it register.
-> Incase there is no end of long press notated, it will stop on the next instance of the beat getting played, but wont play the beat itself.
+> Incase there is no end of long press noted, it will stop on the next instance of the beat getting played, but wont play the beat itself.

+#### Custom textures per beatmap
+In the same folder you can place a folder called "customTextures" where it will use the same folder formation as a complete texturepack.

+### Custom texturepack
+#### File structure